NoroffFEU/development-platforms/web-hosting-case-study.md

 Technical support: Many web hosting providers offer technical support to help customers with any issues that may arise.
 This is especially helpful for those who may not have the technical expertise to manage their own servers.

-Cost-effective: Hosting plans can be customized according to the requirements of the website, which allows for cost-effective solutions.
+Cost-effective: Hosting plans can be customized according to the requirements of the website, which allows for cost effective solutions.

 Convenience: Hosting providers handle all the technical aspects of running a website, such as server maintenance and security updates, allowing website owners to focus on developing and promoting their website.

 ## Weaknesses

-### Discuss the product's weaknesses.

 There are also some weaknesses of web hosting that should be considered: